grapa-dev/grapa/docs/docs/syntax/operator.md

 ## Summary

 Grapa provides 26 operators with sophisticated type handling and mathematical capabilities.
-While most operators work as expected, there are some known bugs and design decisions that users should be aware of.
+All operators work as expected, with some intentional design decisions that users should be aware of.
 The operators are designed with a balance between mathematical purity and user convenience, with some intentionally not converting types to maintain mathematical correctness.